 Compiled by staff at in the BB&T Student Leadership Center, first destination statistics report employment rates, salaries and additional information regarding undergraduates six months post-graduation.
 Those not at their first destination are still seeking full-time employment, but may have accepted part-time employment or a temporary, full-time job.

 First Destination Rates

-Among the top reported hiring organization were Bank of America, BB&T, Dixon Hughes Goodman, Herc Rentals, Lowe's Companies, National General, TTI, United States Army, Vanguard and Wells Fargo.
+Among the top reported hiring organization for 2020 App State business alumni were ADP, Amazon, Bank of America, Deloitte, Dixon Huges Goodman, ECRS, Fidelity Investments, National General, TTI, Lowes Foods, Vanguard and Wells Fargo.